humdrum-tools/vhv-documentation/filters/dissonant/index.md

 ### Chanson idiom (h) ###

-A chanson idiom functions as an ornamented anticipation to the agent of a suspension.
+A chanson idiom functions as an ornamented anticipation to the agent of a suspension and is labeled with an `h`.
 It usually occurs in the placement of a weak minim, (half-note) and consists of a quarter note that is dissonant against the preparation to the suspension and is approached by step down.
 This dissonance is also left by step down to another quarter note